Profiling presence patterns and segmenting user locations from cell phone data: Introduction

+We propose a methodology to extract regular behavioral patterns at locations and infer home/workplace in urban spaces based on Call Detail Records.
+This method is applied to Call Detail Records (CDR), an opportunistic, large-scale, and longitudinal data source.
+The high penetration rate of cell phones makes CDR an appropriate proxy for travel behaviors, which generates new opportunities in understanding aggregate urban dynamics and individual mobility.
+We have witnessed efforts in both academia and industry in using CDR in transportation and urban planning.
+Let us name a few studies. \cite{phi2010} use this data to understand the land usage pattern, precisely, whether activity patterns at similar locations are similar (or not).
+The information can further be used to estimate the most probable activities associated with particular regions of a city. \cite{calabrese2014} extracted travel activity information and infer activity patterns by merging mobile phone data and travel diary surveys.

-This paper aims to propose a methodology to extract regular behavioral patterns at locations and infer home/workplaces in urban spaces based on Call Detail Records by mapping physical CDR coordinates to user locations with enriched interpretations.
-Existing methodologies solve this problem by either relying on labor-intensive and untimely survey data or using ad-hoc heuristic assignment rules based on the frequency of appearances at given locations from CDR.
-In this research, we apply Eigen-decomposition and unsupervised machine learning tools to large-scale mobility data in a populated city in China to extract the commonalities in behavioral patterns across locations for different groups of travelers.
-In particular, we solve this problem by answering three questions: 1) what are the behavioral patterns at the user locations based on the longitudinal observations, 2) are there any common behavioral structures across the population, 3) add contextual information to user locations by labeling home and workplace locations.
+Existing methodologies solve this problem by either relying on labor-intensive and untimely data or using ad-hoc heuristic assignment rules based on the frequency of appearances at given locations from CDR.
+In this research, we apply eigen-decomposition and unsupervised machine learning tools to large-scale mobility data in a populated city in China to extract commonalities in behavioral patterns across locations for different groups of travelers.
+We map CDR coordinates to user locations with enriched contextual information.
+In particular, we answer three questions: \begin{enumerate} \item What are the behavioral patterns at the user locations based on longitudinal observations? \item Are there any common behavioral structures across the population? \item Can we attach contextual information to user locations by labeling home and workplace? \end{enumerate}

-The contributions of our work are four folds: \begin{enumerate} \item{We introduce a method to infer home and workplaces on CDR with proved better accuracy.
-This method is readily adaptable and tractable to other data with mobility or behavioral tracking.} \item{We propose a feature, Normalized Hourly Presence, to extract behavioral characteristics from CDR-based user locations which can uncover the shared behavioral patterns across the population using Eigen-decomposition.}

-\item{Testing based on real-world collected data shows that our methodology is remarkably successful at accurately inferring location labels such as home and workplaces, improving upon the most commonly used methods by 79\%and 34\% respectively. }

-\item{We apply the method to the CDR data in a populated city in China, which proved its feasibility and scalability in revealing the behavioral patterns and labeling home/workplaces in real-world settings.}